JavadHosseininia1403/Rapid-Hybrid-Learning-for-Visual-Inspection/README.md

     from matplotlib.offsetbox import OffsetImage, AnnotationBbox
     %matplotlib inline

-Based on industrial operation problem, we split the whole 10 000 pencil slat samples to four separate data sets.
-Those are include (each one will describe later in relevant section)
+Based on industrial operation problems, we split the whole 10 000 pencil slat samples to four separate data sets.
+Those include (each one will describe later in the relevant section)

-   * Less than 1000 unlabeled samples that selected among the majority class of data, X<sup>u</sup>.
+   * Less than 1000 unlabeled samples that are selected among the majority class of data, X<sup>u</sup>.
    * 1000 labeled samples X<sup>t</sup>
    * Small initial training set x<sup>l</sup> include 50 labeled samples.
 Two samples per each category will select in a random manner to establish the categories for classifier.
    * 8 000 labeled instances as a stream of samples X<sup>s</sup> for uncertainty sampling / classification, and final evaluations.

-Each set of data is selected in a random manner and all are independent to each other.
-Below function converts original images to one-channel of normalized and reshaped images separatly for each one of dataset;
+Each set of data is selected in a random manner independent to each other.
+Below function converts original images to one-channel of normalized and reshaped images separately from each one of the datasets;

     def convert_images(images, num_images, output_shape):